Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

 \subsection{Interaction Model 2:$ Q=\delta \frac{\rho_{m}}{H}\dot{\phi}^{2}$}

-Now in this sub-section we shall discuss the interaction model
+Now, in this sub-section we shall discuss the interaction model

 with the exponential potential and the hyperbolic potential respectively for the scalar field.
-First, we present a autonomous system of ordinary differential equations in the presence of the exponential potential in three dimension as the parameter $s$ here has a constant value.
+First, we present an autonomous system of ordinary differential equations in the presence of exponential potential in three dimension as a parameter $s$ which, here, has a constant value.